Funky Frame

 | WebSocket | Built-in, automatic | Additional library needed |

-| Audit trail | Automatic | Manual implementation |
+| Offline support | Built-in queue system | Manual implementation |

 When to Use Funky